 The early years of life are the most foundational to the formation of our identity and character.
-For better and for worse, they chart a direction for our future health and stability.
+These years chart a direction for our future health and stability.

 If you’ve experienced a healthy and functionally stable upbringing, you’ve received a gift that has become increasingly rare.
 But if your 18-year factor was marked by a significant disruption or a serious dysfunction, it will have a definite affect on your identity, security, and relationship skills.